Is 4G Obsolete? Everything You Need to Know About This Cellular Technology

 The Life Cycle of a G (Generation)

-Historically, users have seen networks become obsolete 20 or more years after their introduction.
+Historically, we’ve seen networks become obsolete 20 or more years after their introduction.
 Since 4G first became available in 2009, that would give us until 2029 or 2030, at the earliest, to continue using this network.
 For a look back at the discontinuation of various cellular standards, check out the following table for reference:

 Name | Release date | Discontinued date |